The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: DESI and the DESI Peculiar Velocity Survey

 \subsection{DESI PV targeting and selection cuts}

-All peculiar velocity targets belong to a secondary program, but most of our targets are also covered by the Bright Galaxy Survey \citep[BGS;][]{BGS.TS.Hahn.2023}, which targets all galaxies with $r$-band magnitude $<19.5$, plus additional galaxies in the range $19.5<r<20.175$ mag.
-The BGS sample corresponds to about 6 million galaxies at $z<0.6$ out of the 16 million galaxies in DR1 \citep{DESI2024.I.DR1}.
+The Peculiar Velocity Survey is a subset of the Bright Galaxy Survey \citep[BGS;][]{BGS.TS.Hahn.2023}, which targets all galaxies with $r$-band magnitude $<19.5$, plus additional color-selected galaxies in the range $19.5<r<20.175$ mag.
+The color cuts applied to the fainter sample of galaxies ensure a high redshift success despite being faint, and are included to increase the density of BGS.
+The resulting BGS comprises 6 million galaxies at $z<0.6$ out of the 16 million galaxies in DR1 \citep{DESI2024.I.DR1}.

 The targeting strategies for FP and TF are necessarily different.
-In the case of FP, which only needs a spectroscopic fiber placed at the center of an elliptical galaxy, the sample ends up being all galaxies that pass a simple set of additional criteria applied to the DR1 data.
+For FP, which requires only a spectroscopic fiber placed at the center of an elliptical galaxy, the sample comprises all galaxies that satisfy a simple set of criteria applied to the DR1 data.
 The main requirements of the FP sample are a successful central velocity dispersion measurement and an elliptical morphology, leaving a sample of 108,810 galaxies in the range $0.0033<z_{\text{obs}}<0.1$.
 This is then further reduced to 96,758 FP distances after removing duplicate observations and outliers from the FP relation \citep{DESI_DR1_FP}.

+By contrast, the TF survey selects targets from the Siena Galaxy Atlas \citep[SGA;][]{Moustakas2023} and requires extra fibers placed at 40\% of the 26th isophote radius ($0.4R_{26}$).
+The SGA is a size-limited galaxy sample constructed from the same imaging surveys as DESI targets.
+The particular galactocentric radius was chosen because it can reliably result in a successful redshift despite the lower signal-to-noise ratio, and also recover the maximum rotation velocity.
+However, while this limited radius underestimates the total rotation velocity more than it overestimates, it has been shown that a) DESI very well reproduces the rotation velocity calculated at $0.4R_{26}$ from integral field observations of the same targets \citep{Saulder2023,Douglass2025,DESI_DR1_TF}, and b) the TF relation can be self-consistently calibrated at a given galactocentric radius \citep{Yegorova2007}.